-“For us, the benefit of partnering with Accounting For Good is that they really understand not for profit accounting… which is obviously very different to dealing with a commercial corporation.”
+“For us, the benefit of partnering with True Accounting is that they really understand not for profit accounting… which is obviously very different to dealing with a commercial corporation.”

 – Kylie Porter, Executive Director, Global Compact Network Australia

-Global Compact Network Australia (GCNA) started working with Accounting For Good in 2017, and from the moment they began their partnership, the team at GCNA felt completely confident that their finances were in the best hands.
+Global Compact Network Australia (GCNA) started working with True Accounting in 2017, and from the moment they began their partnership, the team at GCNA felt completely confident that their finances were in the best hands.

 Focused on corporate sustainability